 - 1. The Council supports the improvement of this essential healthcare facility, including the principles and proposed building programme and proposals for car parking as set out in its Estate Strategy 2014.
-The Council will work collaboratively and support the Trust in developing the updated Estate Strategy, and its associated Sustainable Transport Strategy, in delivering the District's healthcare clinical needs and estate renewal. - 3a Development proposals will be required to have regard to the Sustainable Transport Strategy, once completed to the satisfaction of both the Trust and B&NES, and introduce, as necessary, measures that improve safe and suitable active travel routes, provide supporting infrastructure such as parking, wayfinding, hire facilities, showers and changing spaces, and manage car parking appropriately.
+Trust in developing the updated Estate Strategy, and its associated Sustainable Transport Strategy, in delivering the District's healthcare clinical needs and estate renewal. - 3a Development proposals will be required to have regard to the Sustainable Transport Strategy, once completed to the satisfaction of both the Trust and B&NES, and introduce, as necessary, measures that improve safe and suitable active travel routes, provide supporting infrastructure such as parking, wayfinding, hire facilities, showers and changing spaces, and manage car parking appropriately.